 - Hearing Protection

-Nail the moulding in place with finishing nails leaving the corners to nail at the end once all the moulding is installed.
-Install the moulding around the entire room and go back to nail the corners.
-If the moulding ends without running into a wall create a return.
+Nail the moulding in place with finishing nails, and wait to nail the corners until all the moulding is installed.
+If the moulding ends without running into a wall, create a return.
 A return can be created from a scrap piece of moulding.
-Cut the proper angle on the one end of the moulding and a 90 degree angle on the other end forming a small triangular piece of moulding.
-Attach the piece with wood glue and tape until the glue dries.
+Cut the proper angle on one end of the moulding and a 90-degree angle on the other end, forming a small triangular piece of moulding.
+Attach the piece with wood glue and tape it down until the glue dries.